 - I-275 Pinellas Corridor

-- Howard Frankland Bridge (4 non-tolled lanes and 2 express lane in each direction)
+- Howard Frankland Bridge (4 non-tolled lanes and 2 express lane in each direction, under construction)

 - Veterans Expressway (an express lane in each direction between Memorial Highway and N. Dale Mabry exits)